piwheels/piwheels/docs/monitor.rst

 =====

-The monitor application should be started on the same machine as the master after the :program:`piw-master` script has been started.
+The monitor application should be started on the same machine as the master after the :doc:`master` script has been started.
 After initialization it will request the current status of all build slaves from the master, displaying this in a list in the middle of the screen.

 The :kbd:`Tab` key can be used to navigate between the list of build slaves and the controls at the bottom of the screen.
 Mouse control is also supported,